The TruEnd-procedure: Treating trailing zero-valued balances in credit data: Illustrating the TruEnd-procedure using real-world data

-The TruEnd-procedure is illustrated and tested using a rich portfolio of residential mortgages, provided by a large South African bank.
-This longitudinal dataset has monthly loan performance observations over time $t = 1,...,T_i$ for account $i = 1,...,N$ with $N = 653,331$ 20-year mortgage accounts.
-These amortising mortgages were observed from January 2007 up to December 2022, during which new mortgages were continuously originated, thereby yielding 49,880,588 raw monthly observations of loan repayment performance.
-This data includes net cash flows (receipts), expected instalments, arrears balances, month-end balances, variable interest rates, original loan principals, re-advance amounts and times, write-off amounts and times, and early settlement amounts and times.
-Having prepared and cleaned this data extensively, we present the optimisation results in \autoref{sec:results_optimisation} across a few subsamples of this data on which the TruEnd-procedure is applied.
-Then, we select the optimal threshold from these results and perform an impact study in \autoref{sec:results_impactStudy}, wherein the dataset is compared before and after excluding the TZB-periods, as isolated using this optimal threshold.
+The TruEnd-procedure is illustrated and tested using two rich portfolios of residential mortgages and credit card accounts, as provided by a large South African bank.
+These longitudinal datasets have monthly loan performance observations over time, including outstanding balances and indicators for write-off and early settlement.
+Mortgage accounts ($N=653,331$) were observed from January 2007 up to December 2022, whereas credit card accounts ($N=297,164$) were observed from May 2007 up to May 2023.
+During these periods, new accounts were continuously originated for both loan products.
+The data is extensively prepared and cleaned, as documented in the R-based codebase of \citet{botha2024sourcecode}, which includes some descriptive statistics.
+Regarding the layout of this section, we present the optimisation results in \autoref{sec:results_optimisation} across both datasets.
+From these results, we select the optimal threshold $b^*$ that can serve as a small-balance definition, and perform a comprehensive impact study in \autoref{sec:results_impactStudy} using the mortgage dataset.
+This impact study is centred on comparing the dataset before and after excluding the TZB-periods, as isolated using $b^*$ as the optimal small-balance definition.